Elizabeth Packard Arnold

 At UK since: 2009

-As the voice technician for the UK Women’s Choir Dr. Arnold also collaborates with Dr. Lori Hetzel in the area of “Voice Building for Choirs,” which has resulted in joint presentations at the regional and national conventions of the American Choral Directors Association.
-Professor Arnold recently presented on this topic at the regional American Guild of Organists and as a faculty member at the Presbyterian Association’s of Musicians national conference in North Carolina in June 2011.
+Dr. Arnold regularly collaborates with Professor Lori Hetzel as the voice technician for the UK Women’s Choir.
+Their work in the area of “Voice Building for Choirs” has resulted in presentations at the regional and national conventions of the American Choral Directors Association.
+In addition, Professor Arnold has presented on this topic at conferences and universities, including the regional American Guild of Organists, as a faculty member at the Presbyterian Association’s of Musicians national conference in North Carolina, and as a guest clinician at universities in Texas, North Carolina, and Toronto.
+She is also a contributor to the book and accompanying DVD: Conducting Women’s Choirs: Strategies for Success, editor and co-author Debra Surgeon (Chicago: GIA Publications).

-Professor Arnold received a DMA in vocal performance from the Cincinnati–College Conservatory of Music and researched the Lieder of Sophia Westenholz (1759-1838) for her DMA thesis.
-She has also studied German oratorio at the Benjamin Britten–Peter Pears School in Aldeburgh, England with Kurt Equiluz, Ruth Drucker, and Alastair Ross.
-She has participated in Stephen Stubb’s summer Baroque opera program, Accademia d’Amore, in Seattle, Washington and has coached with other Baroque specialists such as Julianne Baird, Evelynn Tubb, and the American Bach Soloists.
+Professor Arnold received a D.M.A. in vocal performance from the Cincinnati—College Conservatory of Music focusing on the Lieder of Sophia Westenholz (1759-1838) for her D.M.A. thesis.
+Her research resulted in a presentation at the national meeting of the National Association of Teachers of Singing in Orlando, Florida.
+She has also studied German oratorio at the Benjamin Britten–Peter Pears School in Aldeburgh, England with Kurt Equiluz, Ruth Drucker, and Alastair Ross and participated in Stephen Stubb’s summer Baroque opera program, Accademia d’Amore, in Seattle, Washington.
+She has coached with other Baroque specialists such as Julianne Baird, Evelynn Tubb, and the American Bach Soloists.